Neoteroi/BlackSheep-Docs/docs/openid-connect.md

 Tokens that are stored in cookies are signed and encrypted using `itsdangerous`, with symmetric encryption.
 This means that BlackSheep applications need secrets to protect sensitive data.
-When keys are not specified, they are generated automatically in memory, for best user's experience.
+When keys are not specified, they are generated automatically in memory, for the best user experience.

 !!! danger
-    This means that keys are <strong>not persisted</strong> when applications restart, and not consistent when multiple instances of the same application are deployed across regions, or within a same server.
+    This means that keys are <strong>not persisted</strong> when applications restart, and are not consistent when multiple instances of the same application are deployed across regions, or within the same server.
 This is acceptable during local development, but should not be the case in production environments.

 To use consistent keys, configure one or more environment variables like the
 following: